signalapp/ringrtc/BUILDING.md

 Dynamic symbol files are also available in the `out/` directory for each framework.

+### Electron

+To build the Node.js module suitable for including in an Electron app, run:

+    make electron

+This will produce a release build for the host architecture.

+When the build is complete, the library will be available here:
+    src/node/build/<platform>/libringrtc.node

+### CLI test tool

+To build the CLI test tool for the host platform, run:

+    make cli

+When the build is complete, the binary will be available at src/rust/target/debug/cli.
+The test tool establishes a call over simulated signaling and media channels.
+You should hear echo from the speakers while the tool is running.

 ## Working with the Code

 ### Rebuilding